 Don Bosco Makati CeFam | Makati City | Pay what you can |

-How Much Do Antidepressants Cost in the Philippines?
+👉 How Much is an Antidepressant in the Philippines?

-Medications for treatment of anxiety and depression are quite expensive, too.
-Known brands such as Xanax and Prozac cost around PHP 130 per tablet while other antidepressants and antipsychotic drugs can cost as much as PHP 300 each.
+Known brands such as Xanax and Prozac cost around ₱130 per tablet, while other antidepressants and antipsychotic drugs can cost as much as ₱300 each.

 Here are some of the common medications used for mental health issues and their costs, according to the National Center for Mental Health’s pharmacy: